ionStici/frontend/next/draft.md

 NextJS will run this function and pass in an `phase` object that indicates the phase we are in.

 If we make past first `if` check, we are not in the dev phase.

+## Running a Test Build & Reducing Code Size

+`npm run build`

+In the terminal we have information about the build.

+## A Full Deployment Example (To Vercel)

+The `.next` folder contains the production bundle.

+Hosting provider that supports NodeJS.

+When deploying a NextJS app -> we push the code to a remote repository like GitHub -> we can connect the remote repository to the Vercel acc and tell vercel that whenever the code from that repo changes, then redeploy.

+After importing the project to vercel from github..

+It will take and put our api routes into serverless functions which are executed on demand.

+## the "export" Feature

+1. `next build`
+2. `next export`

+After running both commands, we get a `out` folder we our static website.